Mulwaree Cave

 Mulwaree Cave is one of Wombeyan’s most spectacular caves.
 It makes up one of the upper levels of the expansive Wollondilly Cave and can only be explored by guided tour.

-Learn about the fascinating features of this cave on this one-hour tour.
+Learn about the fascinating features of this cave on this 1hr tour.
 Look out for the incredible colour variations on the cave walls and shining, wax-like decorations as you move through the cave.
 The stalactites along the pathway are also incredibly striking.

 Also see